ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 {: #file-s2s-auth-encryption-api}
 {: api}

-Make a request to the [IAM Policy Management API](/apidocs/iam-policy-management#create-policy) to create the service-to-service authorization for the source share's file service to interact with a Key Management Service instance ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}).
+To authorize the file service to access your Key Management Service instance ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}), make an API request to the [IAM Policy Management API](/apidocs/iam-policy-management#create-policy) to create the service-to-service authorization.

 * The following example shows how you can authorize the File service `is.share` (source) to interact with the {{site.data.keyword.keymanagementserviceshort}} service `kms` (target) with the _Reader_ role.